 I’m interested in how our world is changing now that we have the internet so I read, get informed, take notes and share.

-Now, they are contracted out to the Dominican Republic.
+Now, your jeans might be contracted out to the Dominican Republic.
 It’s a combination of resources.

 This same jeans’ buyer might also be using a Taiwanese company who also manufacturers in China, where the denim where the cotton comes from is from India.
 The thread and denim come from China.

 It’s an amazing matrix.
 Goods and services are now provided faster and cheaper with an integration of more people.

 It’s only since about 1970s that our lives have really changed and become what’s called a global economy.

 They made a floating dollar also known as FIAT (look up FIAT money in wikipedia) meaning that when banks were first established, every dollar printed had real gold attached in the bank to back it up.

 That is no longer the case, hence a floating dollar.

 2. The International Monetary Fund founded after WWII, US and Britain got together and came up with the IMF in Washington DC with the goal of having stable exchange rates and be a credit rating agency, so you could say what countries are having problems.
 Then they started loaning.
 Post 1970 they said, we’ll give you the loan, stabilize your currency but your they installed conditions such as ensuring that they had to privatize energy.
 They loaned 16 billion dollars in 2008.